-The Cancer Biology & Immunology Program examines the molecular and cellular mechanisms of oncogenesis and immune interactions to identify targets and biomarkers and develop novel therapeutics for cancer patient treatment.
+The Cancer Biology & Immunology Program examines the molecular and cellular mechanisms of oncogenesis and tumor microenvironment to identify targets and biomarkers, leading to the development of novel therapeutics for cancer patients.

-The Cancer Epidemiology, Prevention & Control Program aims to reduce cancer incidence, morbidity and mortality across Michigan by addressing the multilevel drivers of cancer risk and outcomes across a diverse catchment area.
+The Cancer Epidemiology, Prevention & Control Program aims to reduce the burden of cancer across Michigan through innovative research and interventions focused on multilevel drivers of cancer risk, precision cancer screening strategies, and cancer care across a diverse catchment area.

 Explore More of the Henry Ford + MSU Partnership